Jordan HendersonEnglish Footballer

-Jordan scored twice in a 6-0 win at Newcastle to find the net against Sunderland’s biggest rivals.
+Jordan scored twice in a 6-0 win at Newcastle as he found the net against Sunderland’s biggest rivals.

-Henderson finished with a respectable return of six goals and six assists in 29 starts and 17 substitute appearances under Rodgers.
+Henderson finished the season with a respectable return of six goals and six assists in 29 starts and 17 substitute appearances under Rodgers.

 Rodgers used Henderson on a regular basis throughout their memorable 2013-14 season.

 The England star forged a strong midfield partnership alongside Steven Gerrard in the middle of Rodgers’ team.

 He netted a brilliant strike in a 5-0 win at Tottenham Hotspur in December 2013.
 Jordan’s second and third Premier League goals of the season came in a dramatic 4-3 win against Swansea City.

 Henderson netted in Liverpool FC’s 4-0 win over Tottenham at Anfield in April 2014 to keep their title challenge on track.

 He received a straight red card in the final minutes of Liverpool FC’s 2-1 win over Manchester City at Anfield in April.
 Jordan missed Liverpool FC’s 2-1 loss to Chelsea FC and 3-3 draw with Crystal Palace as a result.